richKirl/TestCollision/README.md

-# TestCollision with custom BVH
+# TestCollision with custom tree
 TestCollision